-Remitly offers better currency exchange rates on the whole, and lower fees, making it a great choice for regularly sending money.
-On the other hand, it doesn't offer as many currencies and destination countries.
+Remitly offers better currency exchange rates on the whole, and lower fees, making it an excellent choice for regularly sending money.
+But, on the other hand, it doesn't offer as many currencies and destination countries.

 The fee varies depending on the recipient country and the delivery speed you choose, but generally, rates, fees and other charges are very reasonable.